Sztafeta

 The book was disliked by some members of the military establishment in Poland in 1939.
 Wańkowicz, they claimed, too frequently criticised the poverty and backwardness of Poland after over a century of foreign occupation.

 Wańkowicz, who was one of the first modern Polish reporters to write about the economy, had authored a series of reports about the Central Industrial Area (or the Polish Magnitogorsk, as he called the project).
 They were published in the Polish press in late 1937 and early 1938, and became so popular that he decided to gather four of them in one volume, C.O.P.
 Ognisko siły, published in 1938.
 The book was immediately sold out, as Polish readers loved Wańkowicz's optimism, temperament, national pride and honesty.
 Impressed by the popularity of C.O.P.
 Ognisko siły, Wańkowicz began writing a more extensive work on the Central Industrial Area and the development of the Polish economy as a whole.

 Sztafeta, with 520 pages, is the result of his efforts.
-Mariusz Grabowski of a daily,Polska The Times, wrote in February 2012 that Sztafeta reads like a national myth with every page a gem by praising Minister Eugeniusz Kwiatkowski, and the Sanacja government.
+Mariusz Grabowski of Polska The Times, wrote in February 2012 that Sztafeta reads like a national myth, with every page a gem praising Minister of the Treasury Eugeniusz Kwiatkowski and the Sanacja government.

 Sztafeta, based on the original 1939 edition, together with a number of photographs and maps by pre-war graphic designer, Mieczysław Berman, was republished in February 2012 by the Warsaw publishing house Prószyński i spółka (whose founder Mieczysław Prószyński is a grandson of Konrad Prószyński), as volume 16 of the collected works of Wańkowicz.

 Contents

 Foreword

 In the foreword, Wańkowicz states that the title of the book refers to an historic relay race, whose objective is to make Poland a developed and industrial nation.
 The author also thanks people who contributed to the book, including Ministers Eugeniusz Kwiatkowski, Juliusz Ulrich and Antoni Roman.
-Wańkowicz writes "To show the real face of Poland and show how Polish people work, to show Poles around their own country in which they are foreigners – it means teaching us to respect ourselves (...)
+Wańkowicz writes that the purpose of the book is "To show the real face of Poland and show how Polish people work, to show Poles around their own country in which they are foreigners – it means teaching us to respect ourselves (...)
 I have tried to undertake this task as best as I can" (page 18).